mmbman/Katagiri/zazen-instruction.md

 That is a religious practice. *[He chuckles.]* Okay?

 But before this, if you attach to the good aspect of your experience through zazen, at that time you create a certain expectation through the zazen.
 “Enlightenment!
 More, more, more!”
 Desires going endlessly.
 At that time, you cannot become peaceful.
 Because, “more, more... better life, better life.”
-So it keeps you busy.
+It keeps you busy.
 So [where] is the peace?
-In zazen your are confused [because] you are not in peace.
+In zazen you are confused [because] you are not in peace.

 So zazen is exactly [a symbol of] peace.
 Exactly.
 That means around the zazen, nothing to touch to zazen.
 Only zazen is standing there.
 That’s all!

-But if you really realize how *wonderful* zazen is, you are exactly creating more desire to experience something more; or “I want to be a good boy,” “I want to help people,” “I want to do zazen more,” “I don’t care about human problems”... *[he laughs]* Always those things come up.
-And then very naturally, how many hours I should do it, in order to get the “good boy”?
+But if you really realize how *wonderful* zazen is, you are exactly creating more desire to experience something more, or “I want to be a good boy,” “I want to help people,” “I want to do zazen more,” “I don’t care about human problems”... *[he laughs]* Always those things come up.
+And then very naturally, how many hours should I do it, in order to get the “good boy”?
 So very naturally it goes on and on, desires coming up.
 Don’t you think so?
 So where is the peace?
 You are completely doing the same things as you do usually.

 But why do you do zazen?
 I don’t know why; because consciously or unconsciously you want to be peaceful, don’t you? *[He laughs.]* Well, even if you don’t know, unconsciously or consciously you want to be present in peace and harmony, right now, right here.
 That’s all you have to do.
-For this, why don’t you just sit.
-Okay?
+For this, why don’t you just sit?

-So if you realize, all you have to is harmonizing your mind, and the body, and breath.
-And then you can realize the two feelings: being present exactly beyond your like or dislike, you really appreciate your presence, realizing how valuable you are, your presence is.
+So [...] all you have to is harmonizing your mind, and the body, and breath.
+And then you can realize the two feelings.
+[First,] being present exactly beyond your like or dislike – you really appreciate your presence, realizing how valuable you are, [how valuable] your presence is.
 Second: strong vitality comes up, constantly.
-Both don’t bother each other; exactly keeping in balance.
+Both don’t bother each other; [they are] exactly keeping in balance.
 That is called peace, or tranquility.
-This is really helping people.
-And helping you.
+This is really helping people, and helping you.

 But at that time, if you expect rewards from zazen, it is exactly not religious practice, because it is just like same things as you do in your everyday life.
 Do something, and then what?
 Do something, and then what?
 I get [the two things], good things, and then what?
 Always *what*, *what*, *what*?